zhangdongaoZzz/MLiA-python3/README.md

 - Format : PyCharm
 - Language : Pyhton 3

-## TODO
+## TO DO
-- Revise code for more understandable
+- Upload data
-- Fix some errors
+- add comment for important lines